kaionabuco/shoui520.github.io/docs/new-guide-preview.md

 This is why in your learning routine, **you must “immerse” yourself in the language—read and listen to what natives write and speak.**

 Language learning is a process of subconsciously memorizing patterns by the way of comprehensible input.
 What this means is, when you understand something (=comprehensible) in your immersion (=input), your brain subconsciously stores that pattern for later information retrieval.
-You see, being able to comfortably read this guide is only possible because you have had so much experience reading English in the past that, when you read this, your brain goes, "Oh, there's pattern #234 used with pattern #82 and pattern
+You see, being able to comfortably read this guide is only possible because you've had so much experience reading English before that, while reading this, your brain goes: "Oh, there's pattern #234 used with pattern #82 and pattern #10!"
-#10!"

-And since you are a proficient English reader, this is done effortlessly.
-You have seen the same patterns elsewhere before.
-You can detect the tone and degree of formality in my writing all thanks to your brain also storing the context, and other information about the patterns you come across.
+And since you are a proficient English reader, this is an effortless process.
+You've already seen the same patterns elsewhere.
+You can detect the tone and degree of formality in my writing all thanks to your brain also storing context and other information on the patterns you come across.

 Notice how I haven't mentioned "knowing the grammar" or "having memorized the vocabulary"?
-This is because you don't organically process language in this manner.
-Some readers may not even be native speakers and probably have studied English grammar before, but it is unlikely they are actively thinking about it when coming into contact with English every day.
+That's because you don't organically process language in this manner.
+Some readers may not even be native speakers and probably have studied English grammar in a traditional manner before, but it's unlikely they're actively thinking about it when coming into contact with English every day.

 ## 1.5 Coming to terms with sucking